teapot-co/tempest/README.md

 ## Using Tempest DB (alpha)
 1. Tempest's dependencies (including postgres and java) are neatly packaged in a Docker container.
+Tempest stores your data in a given directory outside docker, so you can upgrade tempest without losing your data.
 To use Tempest DB, install docker on your machine, then run

-   `docker run -t -i -v ~/:/mnt/home/ -p 127.0.0.1:10001:10001 teapotco/tempestdb:0.12.2 bash` (Mounting your home directory using `-v ~/:/mnt/home/` is optional, but could be useful for reading your graph files in docker.)
+   `docker run -t -i -v $YOUR_DATA_DIR:/data -v ~/:/mnt/home/ -p 127.0.0.1:10001:10001 teapotco/tempestdb:0.12.3 bash`
+   (Mounting your home directory using `-v ~/:/mnt/home/` is optional, but could be useful for reading your graph files from docker.)
 The docker image contains a built release of Tempest; if you'd like to run against a tempest repo you've checked out locally (say at ~/tempest), add `-v ~/tempest/:/root/tempest/` to the above command.
 2. You need three types of file to fire up the Tempest server with your graph:
       a) a csv file for each node type,